Why Do My AirPods Keep Disconnecting? 10 Easy Fixes

 2. Charge your iOS device fully and connect it to WiFi.

-For an automatic update, go to your Settings, choose the General option, click on the Software Update and choose the Automatic Update option.
-This will ensure your device stays up-to-date and hopefully prevent the AirPods disconnecting issue from arising again.
+For an automatic update, go to Settings > General > Software Update > Automatic Update.
+This will ensure your device stays up-to-date (and may prevent your AirPods disconnection issue in the future).

 Your AirPods operate on software like your iOS iPhone.
 This enables them to perform the calculations required for features such as automatic switching, ANC, and ear detection.
 Sometimes, certain bugs can cause them to malfunction, so if your AirPods keep disconnecting, this could potentially fix the problem.